-He lived and worked as a sculptor in Melbourne, Derbyshire, drawing inspiration from his love of the countryside, particularly the High Peak and the Derbyshire Dales, Snowdonia, the Lake District and Norfolk.
-This influence can be seen in a number of Ronald Pope's creations - his imaginative use of the horizontal and vertical dimensions of rock formations, combined to create a seamless bond between the material and design of the final sculpture.
+Ronald pope drew inspiration from his love of the countryside, particularly the High Peak and the Derbyshire Dales, Snowdonia, the Lake District and Norfolk.
+This influence can be seen in a number of his creations - the imaginative use of the horizontal and vertical dimensions of rock formations, combined to create a seamless bond between the material and design of the final sculpture.

 Ronald Pope received many commissions - from architects (including Sir Basil Spence), local authorities, schools, churches, hospitals, private companies and private individuals.